 What is mitral valve prolapse syndrome?

-When mitral valve prolapse accompanies symptoms, particularly symptoms of dysautonomia, the condition is (or used to be) called mitral valve prolapse syndrome.
+When mitral valve prolapse (MVP) accompanies symptoms, particularly classic symptoms of dysautonomia, the condition is (or used to be) called mitral valve prolapse syndrome (MVPS).

-It is estimated that about 40% of patients with a prolapsing mitral valve experience these symptoms, which stems from an autonomic nervous system imbalance.
+It is estimated that about 40% of patients with a prolapsing mitral valve experience these symptoms, which stems from an imbalance of the autonomic nervous system.
 How MVP and dysautonomia are linked, however, is not well understood.

 Many experts believe that the presence of both conditions is coincidental and that pressures by desperate dysautonomic patients for a diagnosis on wide scale have lead doctors to perform scores of tests and naturally discover more incidences of mitral valve prolapse.
-However, most professionals now describe MVP and dysautonomia as two separate conditions.
+Regardless of how the two are linked, most professionals now describe MVP and dysautonomia as separate conditions.

 What is dysautononomia?